alvinng4/ChessSL/README.md

 As of 23/11/2024 on lichess.org, the engine has a bullet rating of 2154 and a blitz rating of 2113, which is stronger than 90.3% and 94.7% of the players respectively.
 (See https://lichess.org/@/chesssl_bot)

+A short report can be found in the repository, but for simplicity, some details are omitted in the report.

 ## Installation
 Python version 3.10 or higher is required to run the engine.